stfbk/mig-t/doc/language.md

 ### Message type

 With the tag `message type` it has to be specified to which message execute the given operation.
 Message types can be defined in the file _"msg_def.json"_ which will be created at the first execution of the plugin in the Burp folder.
 By default, some oauth message types are present, feel free to add or modify them.
-The way a message type is defined is by the use of regex or checks (like in passive tests), the regex or checks are then evaluated over a message, and if the evaluation is successful, the message is then processed.
+The way a message type is defined is by the use of checks (like in passive tests), the checks are then evaluated over a message, and if the evaluation is successful, the message is then processed.

 To define a message type you have to tell: